Cynth3tik/awesome/README.md

 *   [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open source Application Performance Monitoring (APM) & Observability tool

-*   [wandb/openui](https://github.com/wandb/openui) - OpenUI let's you describe UI using your imagination, then see it rendered live.

 *   [apache/echarts](https://github.com/apache/echarts) - Apache ECharts is a powerful, interactive charting and data visualization library for browser

 *   [kazuyaseki/code-transformer-for-Figma](https://github.com/kazuyaseki/code-transformer-for-Figma) - Figma plugin to generate code using OpenAI API